What is a residency?

 Waterloo, ON N2L 3G1, Canada

 Interviews will be offered to applicants who are shortlisted and will be offered either in person at the School of Optometry and Vision Science or by Skype.
-The exception is that the in-person Pediatric Optometry and Vision Therapy interviews may be held in Vaughan at the office of Dr. Peddle.
+The exception is that the in-person Pediatric Optometry and Vision Therapy interviews may be held in Vaughan at the office of Dr Peddle.
+Every effort will be made to arrange an interview at a mutually convenient day and time.

 General information and Benefits